davidalexisnyt/micropython-workshop/docs/section_1.md

 ```

 - **rshell:**  Remote Shell for Micropython.
 This lets you connect to your board, then presents what looks like a basic Linux-type shell that lets you copy files to and from the board, and the ability to launch a Python REPL on the board.
-- **AdaFruit ampy:**  AdaFruit's MicroPython Tool.
+- **Adafruit ampy:**  AdaFruit's MicroPython Tool.
 This is a CLI tool - ampy - for copying files to and from your board, and to have very basic control over the board.
-Ampy has fallen behind somewhat, and was even going to be discontinued by AdaFruit, but it lives on.
+Ampy has fallen behind somewhat, and was even going to be discontinued by Adafruit, but it lives on.
+Adafruit tends to concentrate more on CircuitPython, their MicroPython fork.
 - **mpfshell:** MicroPython File Shell.
 This is very similar to rshell, but does not use the somewhat confusing fake Linux user interface paradigm.
 One cool advantage it has is the ability to pre-compile your code to byte code, which will save time and memory when the code executes on the device.

 You don't need all three of these tools, but it's good to explore them all so you can see which one fits your preferences.